12 ways to manage stress without smoking

 Many people feel that smoking seems to relieve their stress, but smoking and vaping actually make your stress levels worse.
-This is all to do with chemicals.
+Understanding the way that smoking impacts on our stress levels – and our overall mental health – can help when it comes to making the decision to quit.

 Why does smoking seem to relieve stress?